dotnet/orleans/Contributing.md

 # Contributing To This Project

-Here are some pointers for anyone looking for mini-features and work items that would make a positive contribution to Project Orleans.
+Here are some pointers for anyone looking for mini-features and work items that would make a positive contribution to Orleans.

 These are just a few ideas, so if you think of something else that would be useful, then spin up a [discussion thread](https://github.com/dotnet/orleans/issues) on GitHub to discuss the proposal, and go for it!